FHL Facilities for Conferences, Retreats, Field Trips and More

 The Dining Hall has a maximum occupancy of 150 people.
 It is equipped with round tables, chairs, fireplace with upholstered seating, piano, ping pong table, projection screen, and pull-down shades to darken the room.

-The Computer Room is in a building adjacent to the Fernald Building.
-The room easily seats 18 people at tables, and has 15 student iMacs, a larger presenter iMac, projector, and screen.
+The Computer Lab, adjacent to the Fernald Building, is a room that easily seats 18 people at tables, and has 15 student iMacs, a larger presenter iMac, projector, and screen.
 Light from windows is minimal.

 The Fernald Classroom is a small room in the Fernald Building that seats 14 around a large table.
 It has a projector and whiteboard.
 Light from windows is minimal.

 The Conference Room is also in the Fernald Building.
-It is furnished with couches, a large table that can seat 12, and a projection screen.
+It is furnished with couches around a fireplace, a large table that can seat 12, and a projection screen.
 It can be set up with a projector, and has curtains to darken the room.

-A research vessel is available for groups.
-It is equipped for dredging, net hauls, ROV and CTD deployment and water sampling, and has a total capacity of 15 people.
-For additional information, contact FHL Marine Operations (email@example.com).
+A research vessel, the R/V Kittiwake, is available for groups.
+It is equipped for dredging, net hauls, ROV and CTD deployment and water sampling.
+For additional information, contact Captain Jakob Bueche in FHL Marine Operations.

 Rowboats are also available to groups after they have received a rowboat orientation from the FHL Boat Safety Officer.